technowledgy/vue-postgrest/docs/api/index.md

     - `{array<string>} columns` Sets `columns` parameter on request to improve performance on updates/inserts

     - `{string} return` Add `return=[value]` header to request.
 Possible values are `'representation'` (default) and `'minimal'`.

+    - All Options described in [postgrest route](./#postgrest-route) are available here as well.

   If option `return` is set to `'representation'`, which is the default value, the item is updated with the response from the server.